 Revealing mistake: When there are multiple Superman's in his home, Lois Lane runs to one of the fakes.
 It seems as if she is the fake because her image becomes slightly transparent as she runs through him.

-Revealing mistake: Near the end of the film when the 3 villains enter the fortress, Ursa throws Lex Luther off her back and flies away.
-You can clearly see that it was a stuntman and not Gene Hackman.
+Revealing mistake: Near the end of the film when the 3 villains fly and later enter the fortress, you can see that it was a stuntman and not Gene Hackman.

 Revealing mistake: When Superman returns the flag to the White House, not only has the shot been reused, but the trees have been badly cut around to change the previous grey sky for a bright, blue and sunny one.